srkraut/sigma-docs/docs/module/modules.md

 # Modules

-All content displayed in Xibo is added/edited and served by a Media Module.
-Xibo has a wide variety of Modules to choose from with more being introduced with new releases.
+All content displayed in Sigma-DS is added/edited and served by a Media Module.
+Sigma-DS has a wide variety of Modules to choose from with more being introduced with new releases.

 Modules can be enabled/disabled from the Modules page under the Administration section of the Menu.
 ![Alt text](module1.png)